MattScheffler/small-projects/README.md

 Has functions for calculating individual intensities of blackbody radiation for some wavelength and temperature, or plotting intensities over some wavelength range for a temperature.

 **Methods.cs:** Miscellaneous methods made in C# for fun or as exercises.

+**NumberGuessingGame.py:** The computer tries to guess the number you are thinking of.
+Default number range is 1 to 100.